Navigating the Workplace as People of Color and Their Allies

 What if your one weakness is relationship building (i.e. networking)?
 The place you can start is by creating workplace alliances.
 It is crucial for people of color to join affinity groups that help them develop their sense of belonging.
 Belonging entails being involved and invested in the organization’s mission and purpose.

-• Mentor: Can you be an ally, advocate and a mentor?
+• Mentor: Can you be an ally, advocate, and mentor?
 Absolutely!
 A person of color can come to you for your mentorship.
-Essentially you provide guidance, support and advice.
+Essentially you provide guidance, support, and advice.
 You can’t find a mentor in your office?
 Explore the mentorship program at UC Berkeley.

 Invisible at Work?